Table of Contents

 During the mycelium stage, the fungi have the choice of reproducing sexually or asexually.
 The

 asexual life cycle in fungi produces mitospores, which are identical to the parent.

 These mitospores later grow into a new set of mycelium and the entire life cycle repeats again.

-The life cycle of a fungi is quite complex in nature as they do not reproduce in one way, but sexually and asexually based on the environmental conditions.
+The life cycle of fungi is quite complex in nature as they do not reproduce in one way, but sexually and asexually based on environmental conditions.
 Due to its distinct nature, a fungus is capable of surviving anywhere and everywhere.